adelinelim/dbdiff/README.md

   ./run
   ```

-  2. When the service start, open the browser
+  2. When the Sinatra server started, open the browser
   ```
   http://localhost:4567/setup
   ```